-Incorporated by reference herein is the Annual Report to shareholders of the Funds dated as of the fiscal year ended May 31, 2023, which includes the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", "Statement of Assets and Liabilities", "Statement of Operations", "Statements of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements."
-A copy of the Funds' Annual Report can be obtained at no charge on the Funds' website, www.northsquareinvest.com, or by calling 1-855-551-5521 or writing the Funds at the address located on the cover page.
+Incorporated by reference herein are the financial statements of the Funds dated as of the fiscal year ended May 31, 2024, which include the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", "Statement of Assets and Liabilities", "Statement of Operations", "Statements of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements."
+A copy of the Funds' financial statements can be obtained at no charge on the Funds' website, www.northsquareinvest.com, or by calling 1-855-551-5521 or writing the Funds at the address located on the cover page.